TwelveIterations/Balm/README.md

 You can get started [using this template repository](https://github.com/TwelveIterationMods/balm-mod).
 Documentation is [limited](https://balm.twelveiterations.com/docs/getting-started), but the template gives an overview on how to get started, and you can browse [Blay's other mods' code](https://github.com/TwelveIterationMods) to learn how specific things are done.
+Join Blay and other developers using Balm on the [Balm Developers Discord](https://discord.gg/36qHFMNgAh) server.

 #### Downloads